 Before TI builds, purchases or acquires any property or facilities, it conducts a thorough risk assessment to understand the facility's current condition and location.
 We secure building access and exits; install enhanced lighting, fencing and surveillance cameras; and protect storage warehouses, equipment and other restricted areas.

 As computer-based threats and vulnerabilities continue to grow in number and sophistication, TI's global partners, suppliers and customers are increasingly concerned about information protection.
-We are diligent about protecting our own confidential information as well as the information entrusted to us by others.
+We are diligent about protecting our own intellectual property and personally identifiable information as well as the information entrusted to us by others.

 We use a combination of technology, processes and other controls to secure information technology (IT) hardware and software that monitors and alerts us to any inappropriate activity.
 We also require:

-To keep apprised on the latest threats and security best practices, TI participates in the Information Systems Security Association.
 We also leverage close partnerships with key suppliers, and conduct risk and compliance assessments on third parties that request access to our resources and information.
+We use the guidance from these resources, as well as our internal assessments, to identify and decrease our risk.